 Discipline-based and interdisciplinary research What does a discipline contribute to the development of science?
 What are the purposes of working beyond disciplinary boundaries?
 What risks/costs are born by interdisciplinary pursuits?
-Early Cognitive Science: 1956-1985

-Chomsky's Review of Verbal Behavior Emphasis on the novelty of linguistic constructions Inadequacy of probabilistic models (Markov processes) and need for a generative system governed by rules Poverty of the stimulus: from data too impoverished to support behaviorist learning, young children learn their language
+Chomsky's Review of Skinner's Verbal Behavior Emphasis on the novelty of linguistic constructions Inadequacy of probabilistic models (Markov processes) and need for a generative system governed by rules Poverty of the stimulus: from data too impoverished to support behaviorist learning, young children learn their language

-Setting the Task for a Grammar There are an infinite number of grammatically correct sentences in a natural language (English, French) Want a finite account (using recursion) that can generate all and only the grammatically well-formed sentences of the language (e.g., something that could be run on a computer) - Hypothesize a set of grammatical operations - Determine what would be legitimate sentences given that grammar - Test whether those are in fact grammatically correct sentences of the language - If not, revise the grammar
+Setting the Task for a Grammar There are an infinite number of grammatically correct sentences in a natural language (English, French) Want a finite account (using recursion) that can generate all and only the grammatically well-formed sentences of the language (e.g., something that could be run on a computer) - Hypothesize a grammar - Determine what would be legitimate sentences given that grammar - Test whether those are in fact grammatically correct sentences of the language - · If not, revise the grammar

-Competence vs. Performance Chomsky uses ordinary speakers (e.g., himself) to test his grammars But ordinary speakers make grammatical mistakes all the time Proposes that these are due to performance limitations Claim: we all possess perfect linguistic competence, and hence can evaluate sentences even if our performance is flawed Universal Grammar and Nativism The underlying grammatical processes are same for all languages The implementation differs (different parameters) Thus, grammar is universal Grammar is too difficult to learn in finite restricted time children have (Poverty of the Stimulus) Universal Grammar must be innate Children only have to figure out which implementation in found in their language The Impact and Continuing Legacy of Chomsky The idea that language could be characterized in terms of rules specifying operations on symbols inspired psychological research on cognition The development of grammars, especially ones more oriented toward processing (e.g., Augmented Transition Networks or ATNs) contributed to ongoing psychological research on language processing and language learning.
+Competence vs. Performance Chomsky uses ordinary speakers (e.g., himself) to test his grammars But ordinary speakers make grammatical mistakes all the time Proposes that these are due to performance limitations Claim: we all possess perfect linguistic competence, and hence can evaluate sentences even if our performance is flawed Universal Grammar and Nativism The underlying grammatical processes are same for all languages The implementation differs (different parameters) Thus, grammar is universal Grammar is too difficult to learn in restricted time given the linguistic evidence available to children (Poverty of the Stimulus) Universal Grammar must be innate Children only have to figure out which implementation is found in their language The Impact and Continuing Legacy of Chomsky The idea that language could be characterized in terms of rules specifying operations on symbols inspired psychological research on cognition The development of grammars, especially ones more oriented toward processing (e.g., Augmented Transition Networks or ATNs) contributed to ongoing psychological research on language processing and language learning.
 Miller and the Psychological Reality of Grammar Chomsky's arguments about the inadequacy of finite state automata for constructing grammars adequate to natural languages and the need for transformational grammars led Miller to redirect his program.
-Does transformational grammar characterize language processing? • Early evidence that processing difficulty corresponded to number of transformations in sentence's derivation

-Subsequent evidence undermined this direct inference from grammar to processing But the metaphor of cognition operating on structures remained compelling Symbolic Al Although called "computers", it was realized early on that computers were in fact devices for manipulating symbols in accord with laws.
-Turing Machine:
+Does transformational grammar characterize language processing? • Early evidence that processing difficulty corresponded to number of transformations in sentence's derivation Subsequent evidence undermined this direct inference from grammar to processing But the metaphor of cognition operating on structures remained compelling all decidable functions humans who were called computers.
+Individuals who calculated sums on paper for a living Turing Machine: finite state device operating on a potentially infinite tape - Argued that there was a Turing machine for any decidable function - And a (Universal) Turing machine that could realize any actual Turing machine